tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # B cell-specific MHC class II deletion reveals multiple nonredundant roles for B cell antigen presentation in murine lupus
  - B cells have both Ab-dependent and Ab-independent functions in systemic autoimmunity
  - Ab-independent functions could include roles in lymphoid development, cytokine secretion, Ag presentation
+# Biomarkers of checkpoint inhibitor induced immune-related adverse events - a comprehensive review
+ - blood-based, immunogenetic and microbial biomarkers predicting irAEs prior to and during ICI therapy
+ - no single biomarker has proven to be sufficiently predictive for irAE development
+ - **CTLA-4 expression on Tregs can lead to trans-endocytosis of CD80/86 ligands (B7-1/2) on APCs, leaving APCs without costimulatory factors**
+ - the higher frequency of autoantibody-related irAEs such as thyroid disorders in PD-1 treated patients could be a result of the modulation of humoral immunity by PD-1-inhibitors or of its effects on self-tolerance.
+ - **baseline markers: peripheral blood lymphocyte counts > 2,000, lower % PD-1 expression on T cells, lower % Tregs, lower IL-6/8 levels, higher IL-17 levels, autoantibodies, some HLA alleles, among other things all associated with more irAEs**
+ - **on treatment markers: increased leukocyte count, clonal expansion of more T cell clones, more newly emerging T cell clones, decline in T cell clonality, increased IL-6 levels, among other things all associated with more irAEs**
+ - **takehome for me: on treatment markers including clonal expansion of more T cell clones, more newly emerging T cell clones, decline in T cell clonality all very interestingly associated with more irAEs**
 # Canonical correlation analysis for multi-omics: application to cross-cohort analysis
  - CCA: correlation-based integrative method to extract latent features shared between multiple assays by finding linear combination of features (canonical variables, CVs) within each assay that achieve maximal across-assay correlation
  - PCA is a special case of CCA as optimization objective is the same if same data used for both assays